Up to $500,000

 As fast as same day

-In business, cash shortfalls happen.
-And expenses and opportunities arise unexpectedly.
+In business, expenses and opportunities arise unexpectedly.
 But sometimes, traditional financing just isn’t in the cards—whether it’s a matter of timing, credit score or years in business.

 With this substitute to traditional small business loans, you can acquire the capital you need now to act on an opportunity or keep your operations running.

 Merchant cash advances work differently depending on the type of advance you choose.